ImageMagick/Usage-Markdown/color_mods/index.md

 The "`-level`" operator is the more general level adjustment operator.
 You basically give it two values a 'black\_point' and a 'white\_point', as well as an optional third value (gamma adjustment), which I will look at [later](#level_gamma).

-What it does is map any color values in the image that is equal to or less than the 'black\_point', and make them black (or a 0 value).
+What it does is map any color values in the image that are equal to or less than the 'black\_point', and make them black, i.e. zero.
-Similarly, any color values that are equal to or brighter that the 'white\_point' will make them white (or a Maximum value).
+Similarly, any color values that are equal to or brighter than the 'white\_point' will be made white, i.e. maximum value.
 The colors in between these two points are then 'stretched' linearly to fill the complete range of values.

 The effect of this is to improve the contrast, enhancing the colors within an image.